Download the full Trip Guide

 Safari Trip Extension - Ngorongoro Crater and Lake Manyara

-After conquering the mighty Kilimanjaro, delve into the enchanting realms of Lake Manyara National Park and the mesmerizing Ngorongoro Crater, all under the guidance of your own private safari expert.
+After conquering the mighty Kilimanjaro, delve into the enchanting realms of Lake Manyara National Park and the mesmerising Ngorongoro Crater, all under the guidance of your own private safari expert.
 Prepare to be awe-struck by the awesome landscapes and incredible wildlife within these extraordinary national parks.
 These remarkable sanctuaries are bustling with a massive array of creatures, promising a truly unparalleled, once-in-a-lifetime experience.
 Feast your eyes on the sight of the elusive and endangered black rhinoceros, majestic lions, and the vibrant congregation of flamingos adorning the lakeshores.

-Explore the Ngorongoro Crater and Lake Manyara
+3 Days Exploinge the Ngorongoro Crater and Lake Manyara

-- Your private safari guide will reveal the hidden wonders and remarkable stories of these landscapes.
+Your private safari guide will reveal the hidden wonders and remarkable stories of these landscapes.

 The Langi Beach Bungalows is the paradise you have been waiting for after your trek to the summit of Kilimanjaro!
-Why not extend your stay in Tanzania and swap the fresh mountain air for the warm sea breeze and enjoy some sun, sea, sand and relaxation.
+Why not extend your stay in Tanzania and swap the fresh mountain air for the warm sea breeze and enjoy some sun, sea, sand and relaxation?
 All while you experience the mouth-watering seafood and the sensory overload of the popular spice market.

 3 Days of Beach Bungalows and Spice Discovery